Fun Facts about Horses

 What is a Pony?

-A pony is just a small horse.
-There are certain breeds of horses that are small and these are called ponies.
+There are certain horse breeds that are small and they are called ponies.

 Are there wild horses?